 Last Sunday was observed as Children's Day, and there were the usual exercises at the II o'clock service.
-Four children were baptized; Katherine Grump Grever, Edna Mae Hill, Virginia King and Mary Elisabeth Rankin.
+Four children were baptized; Katherine Grump Grever, Edna Mae Hill, Virginia King and Mary Elisa-beth Rankin.
 Three or four other children are to be baptized tomorrow morning.
 In addition to the usual graduation exercises with the presentation of Bibles and attendance awards, the Junior Choir, under the direction of Mrs. Alexander Greene, sang Stainer's "Lo!
 Summer Comes Again," and a group of girls, under the direction of Mrs. Beatrice Brett Kieffer, rendered a Biblical play entitled "Moses."
-The solo preceding the baptism was sung by one of the choirgirls, Corinne Wilson Greene.
+The solo preceding the baptism was sung by one of the choir-girls, Corinne Wilson Greene.

-Church services are held every Sunday at II o'clock during the summer in the Churchin-the-Gardens.
-The minister expects to preach for at least two more Sundays; during his vacation, the pulpit will be supplied by various men.
-The preacher during August will be the Rev. Roy L. Minich, of Christ Church, Woodhaven,
+Church services are held every Sunday at 11 o'clock during the summer in the Churching his vacation, the pulpit will be the Rev. Roy L. Minich, of Christ Church, Woodhaven,